fullstackstory/fullstackstory.github.io/_posts/0-introduction/2014-10-20-i-the-concept.markdown

 tags: "WIP"
 ---

 So, what is the full stack story?
 Why am I doing this?
+Who am I?

 ## The Motivation